August 9, 1921 – Reflection Seismography reveals Geological Structure –

 The discovery well of the Sistersville oilfield was drilled at the small West Virginian town on the Ohio River just north of Parkersburg.
 “The bringing in of the ‘Pole Cat’ well, which pumped water for a year before it pumped oil, brought in a sudden influx of oil men, drillers, leasers, speculators, followers, floaters, wildcatters, and hangers-on,” a local historian noted.

-The late 19th century petroleum wealth, changed Sistersville from a rural village of 300 people, “to a rip-roaring” metropolis of 15,000 people almost overnight.
-Sistersville was one of many oil towns featured in popular maps by artist Thaddeus Fowler of Massachusetts (see Oil Town “Aero Views”).
+The petroleum wealth changed Sistersville from a rural village of 300 people, “to a rip-roaring” metropolis of 15,000 people almost overnight.
+At the height of its oil prosperity, Sistersville was featured among the popular maps created by artist Thaddeus M. Fowler of Massachusetts (see Oil Town “Aero Views”).

-Today with a population of about 1,300, the town annually celebrates its 1891 Pole Cat well (renamed the Sistersville well), and the 53rd annual Sistersville Oil and Gas Festival is planned for September 16-18, 2021.
+Today with a population of about 1,300, the Tyler County town proudly hosts an annual, three-day celebration of the 1891 Pole Cat well (later renamed the Sistersville well).
+According to its Facebook page, the 54th annual Sistersville Oil and Gas Festival will take place for September 15-17, 2022.

 August 12, 1888 – Bertha Benz makes World’s First Auto Road Trip